Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.0.8 =
+Bug fixes for shortcodes, and placement of shortcodes.

 = 1.0.7 =
 Chapter ordering is now part of the plugin, if you see any errors report them, deactivate the plugin and reactivate.